 Clicking “Blacklist” will return you to the conversation screen, with an animated pop-up to let you know that the number has been successfully added to your blacklist.
 It’s that simple.
 And just like with phone calls, numbers can be unregistered from your blacklist as well using the same steps outlined above.

 Use Third-Party Apps to Automatically Block Numbers

 If the steps above didn’t do enough and you’re still having trouble with those unwanted callers, you can turn to the Play Store for some additional help.
-There are several applications available for download, but there’s one that we recommend to help you in your quest to escape robocalls: Mr. Number.
-The app is currently rated at a 4.3 on the Play Store, with most users praising its automated functionality.
-It’s pretty easy to set up, too, so let’s take a quick look.
+There are several applications available for download, each of which offers similar functionality.

 In addition, you can file reports on spam or scam numbers, and that information becomes available for all Hiya users.